anharrington/handsonpython/rstP/whilestatements.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Write a program ``sumAll.py`` that prompts the user to enter
-numbers, one per line, ending with a line containing 0, and keep a
+numbers, one per line, ending with a line containing only 0, and keep a
 running sum of the numbers.
 Only print out the sum after all the
 numbers are entered (at least in your *final* version).
 Do *not* create a list!
 Each time you read in a number, you can